5 Commando (Democratic Republic of the Congo): Mercenary revolt

-After this failed revolt, Puren (still in Belgium) started his own plan to reinstall Tshombe; selecting Jean Schramme of 10 Commando to lead the second revolt.
-After much planning and including Denard in the planning, Schramme launched surprise attacks on Stanleyville, Bakavu and Kindu.
-Stanleyville and Bakavu were taken with little resistance, but the mercenaries faced strong resistance in Kindu.
-The ANC forces recovered Stanleyville, executing several mercenaries, with Schramme withdrawing from the city to establish a stronghold in Bukavu.
-Mobutu issued an ultimatum, ordering Schramme to evacuate Bakavu within ten days.
-The ANC attacked on expiry of the ultimatum and on 5 November 1966 Schramme, together with 150 mercenaries, 800 Katanga soldiers and 1,500 women and children fled across the Rwandan border and were disarmed and interred by the Rwandan military at Shangugu.
+After this failed revolt, Puren (still in Belgium) started his own plan to reinstall Tshombe, selecting Jean Schramme of 10 Commando to lead the second revolt.
+After much planning, including Denard in the planning, Schramme launched surprise attacks on Stanleyville, Bukavu and Kindu.
+Stanleyville and Bukavu were taken with little resistance, but the mercenaries faced stronger resistance in Kindu.
+ANC forces recovered Stanleyville, executing several mercenaries, and Schramme withdrew from the city to establish a stronghold in Bukavu.
+Mobutu issued an ultimatum, ordering Schramme to evacuate Bukavu within ten days.
+The ANC attacked when the ultimatum expired; on 5 November 1966, Schramme, together with 150 mercenaries, 800 Katanga soldiers and 1,500 women and children fled across the Rwandan border and were disarmed and interned by the Rwandan military at Shangugu.
 The second mercenary revolt had also collapsed.
-Elsewhere in other skirmishes, many mercenaries were massacred and the surviving European mercenaries were evacuated by the Red Cross.
+Elsewhere in other skirmishes, many mercenaries were massacred and surviving European mercenaries were evacuated by the Red Cross.